lzx551402/contextdesc/README.md

 ### 3. Benchmark on image matching

-ContextDesc, together with a learned matcher (comming soon), won both the stereo and muti-view image matching tracks at [IMW2019](https://image-matching-workshop.github.io/).
+ContextDesc, together with a learned matcher [[4]](#refs), won both the stereo and muti-view image matching tracks at [IMW2019](https://image-matching-workshop.github.io/).
 We provide the script that prepares the ContextDesc features and formats the submission files to this challenge.

 To get started, follow the [challenge instructions](https://github.com/vcg-uvic/sfm_benchmark_release) to download the [test data](http://webhome.cs.uvic.ca/~kyi/files/2019/image-matching/imw2019-test.tar.gz).